edgeryders/using-fmedia-recorder-under-windows/README.md

 To record excute record.cmd

-To stop recording press "S" or "CONTROL + C" (press control and s together) recorded file will saved under your current user profile / Documents File name will "rec-{time}" prefix eg.: file recorded "2017-10-1, 13:50" will be "rec-20171017-135033.wav" For additional and manuel commands can be found at official respositry http://fmedia.firmdev.com/
+To stop recording press "S" or "CONTROL + C" (press control and s together) recorded file will saved under your current user profile / Documents/riot_recording File name will "rec-{time}" prefix eg.: file recorded "2017-10-1, 13:50" will be "rec-20171017-135033.wav" For additional and manuel commands can be found at official respositry http://fmedia.firmdev.com/